Chief Richard W. Myers Scholarship Fund

 - An original, sealed college transcript

-- Letter verifying continued eligibility of full-time enrollment
+- Letter verifying continued eligibility of full-time enrollment (copy of upcoming semester registration is acceptable)

 - The application must be sent by mail.